 Absolutely, if you’re a current certificant.
 We urge certificants to write and submit questions.
 The only stipulation is that questions must pertain to a section of the content outline and cite a reference.
-We then place your questions (“items”) into our Item Bank, marked “ready for review,” and they go through the above mentioned vetting process.
+We then place your questions (“items”) into our item bank, marked “ready for review,” and they go through the vetting process outlined above.

 What does it mean that a test is psychometrically sound?

 A sound examination meets two important criteria: validity and reliability.
-Validity is the term for ensuring that the examination covers what it should cover.
-That’s the process of item reviews and examination reviews described above.
+Validity is the term for ensuring that the examination measures what it intends to measure.
 Reliability refers to the consistent performance of the examination over time.
-A reliable examination is one in which, if you were to have two groups of test takers who are similar in background and experience take the same examination, their scores would be the same.
-The reliability coefficient on the last examination was 0.95, which demonstrates high reliability.
+A reliable examination is one in which if you were to have two groups of test takers who are similar in background and experience take the same examination, their scores would be comparable.
+The reliability coefficient for each examination administration is reviewed to ensure it meets psychometric guidelines.

 Where can I learn more about the most recent job analysis/role delineation studies?